arenaxr/arena-py/tools/poster-session/README.md

                         The configuration file.
-Default is ./config.yaml -n NAMESPACE          Namespace of the poster session (e.g. wiselab, conix) -s SCENENAME          Scenename of the poster session (e.g. theme1, theme2) --keep-pose, --no-keep-pose
-                        Keep position and rotation from other layout
+Default is ./config.yaml -n NAMESPACE          Namespace of the poster session (e.g. wiselab, conix) -s SCENENAME          Scenename of the poster session (e.g. theme1, theme2) --keep-pose           Keep position and rotation from other layout --no-wall             Remove backing wall behind the poster --no-text             Remove front and back title/author text --flip-y              Rotate the poster 180, requires --keep-pose
 ```

 To pass arguments to the script, add the ARGS variable when invoking Make, e.g.: